 An order number is assigned to the goods ordered by the customers while the invoice number is the seller’s number for billing the goods ordered.
 In a few cases, one order number can have multiple invoice numbers.

-Is the invoice number the same as bill number?
+Is the invoice number the same as the bill number?

 The invoice number and the bill number are not the same.
 An invoice number reflects a particular order while the bill number reflects a particular bill.
 A bill can be generated for multiple invoices.

-Bill number is actually the total amount to your company and the total amount on the bill comes from the total of all the invoices.
+The bill number is the total amount to your company and the total amount on the bill comes from the total of all the invoices.

 FAQs:

 Yes!
-Invoice number is an unique identifier.
+The invoice number is a unique identifier.
 Hence, it needs to be added in an invoice.

 You can number your first invoice by starting with 000001.
 The number of zeros preceding depends on your preference so you can adjust that as per your requirement.
 You can also make it an alphanumeric digit format: A00001